Ben Dean

 - Was responsible for lab exercises, lectures, assignments, exams, and grading.

-- Computer Science Department - Teaching Internship
+Spring 2008 - Computer Science Department - Teaching Internship

 - Was one of three instructors to team-teach an interdisciplinary course on computer game design.

-- Applied a process based on the Scrum iterative incremental process for agile software development while working with a team of students developing a computer game.
+- Applied a process based on the Scrum iterative incremental process for agile software development

-- Designed a lecture and sample program to demonstrate methods of efficient collision detection using the Visitor and Strategy software design patterns.
+- Designed a lecture and sample program to demonstrate methods of efficient collision detection

-- Instructed students on object-oriented design, software design patterns, refactoring and redesigning software, and the use of collaborative tools such as Subversion.
+- Instructed students on object-oriented design, software design patterns, refactoring and

-- Computer Science Department - Sun SPOT research team
+Spring 2008 - Computer Science Department - Sun SPOT research team

-- Collaborative project to explore the Sun SPOT’s capabilities and its uses in computer science education.
+- Collaborative project to explore the Sun SPOT’s capabilities and its uses in computer science

-- The Sun SPOT (Small Programmable Object Technology) is a wireless sensor device that runs the Squawk Java Virtual Machine.
-This allows it to run CLDC 1.1 Java ME applications.
+- The Sun SPOT (Small Programmable Object Technology) is a wireless sensor device that runs the

 - Developed a wireless population growth and migration simulation to run on two or more Sun SPOTs.

-- Computer Science Department - Research Assistant
+2007 - 2008 - Computer Science Department - Research Assistant

 - Collaborated with a professor in writing research abstracts and papers.